-Clinton is not necessarily the first name that many New Yorkers associate with the swath of Manhattan real estate between 34th and 57th Streets and the Hudson River and Eighth Avenue.
-But while Clinton was formerly known as Hell's Kitchen, more has changed about this booming part of Midtown West than the name.
-Alongside its signature pre-war industrial spaces -- many now home to offices or condominium conversions -- Clinton can now boast a bumper crop of high-end new construction condominiums, including a number of the most promising new condo listings in Manhattan.
-And by any name, that's quite a feat for a neighborhood that was still something of an afterthought a generation ago.
+Hell's Kitchen is a booming part of Midtown West packed with signature pre-war industrial spaces -- many of which are now home to offices or condominium conversions -- and a bumper crop of high-end new construction condominiums, including a number of the most promising new condo listings in Manhattan.
+That's quite a feat for a neighborhood that was still something of an afterthought a generation ago.

-Over the past two decades, Clinton's building boom has done more than add a host of striking new condominiums to the skyline, though.
-With the arrival of the northernmost stretches of The High Line, a bit of Chelsea's glamour has crept into the formerly scruffy stretch of south Clinton, while a host of new performing arts venues in Clinton have also added a new and notable cultural flavor.
-Apartments near Times Square are easily found.
-And while Clinton's nightlife scene along Ninth Avenue remains as lively as ever, it is also notably more upmarket than in years past, with new lounges and restaurants joining the low-key neighborhood bars and ethnic food spots that have long been there.
-Surveying (and precipitating) all these changes are such blockbuster new construction Clinton condo listings as the ultra-amenitized new condominiums The Atelier and The Dillon and the distinctly modern Griffin Court.
-Names change all the time in NYC real estate, but Clinton's new name fits perfectly -- after all, Clinton has become an almost entirely new neighborhood over the past decade.
+Over the past two decades, Hell's Kitchen's building boom has done more than add a host of striking new condominiums to the skyline, though.
+With the arrival of the northernmost stretches of The High Line, a bit of Chelsea's glamour has crept into parts of the neighborhood as well, while a host of new performing arts venues have also added a new and notable cultural flavor.
+Apartments near Times Square are easily found in this neighborhood where you can enjoy being close to one of the most iconic areas of NYC without having to live in the heart of it.
+Also, while Hell's Kitchen's thrilling nightlife scene along Ninth Avenue remains as lively as ever, the neighborhood is notably more upmarket than in years past, with new high-end lounges and restaurants joining the low-key neighborhood bars and eateries that have long been there.

 The Atelier, a 46 story residential high-rise located on 635 West 42nd Street stands out as a premier contemporary condominium construction in Clinton.
 Luxury is the number one priority, boasting amenities such as as gym and indoor pool, concierge service, and rooftop access for staggering Manhattan views.